What to know about the severe storms and flash flooding hitting parts of the US

 What's next?

-Forecasters said barge transportation on the lower Mississippi River could also be affected.
+Water rescue teams and sandbags were being set up across the region in anticipation of flooding, and authorities warned people to take the threat of rising water seriously and to not drive through water.

-Water rescue teams and sandbags were being set up across the region in anticipation of flooding, and authorities warned people to take the threat of rising water seriously.
+Kentucky Gov. Andy Beshear said flooding had reached record levels in many communities.

-“Especially when we have this much rain, it’s the decisions about when to get out, about what to drive through, when to go stay with someone else, that can be the difference between life and death,” Kentucky Gov. Andy Beshear said.
+“Kentuckians and communities have been affected across the state, and teams are working around the clock to support them,” he said Sunday on social media platform X.

-Associated Press writers George Walker IV in Selmer, Tennessee; John Seewer in Toledo, Ohio; Jeff Martin in Atlanta; Adrian Sainz in Memphis, Tennessee; Jonathan Mattise in Nashville, Tennessee, Seth Borenstein in Washington; Isabella O’Malley in Philadelphia; and Bruce Schreiner in Louisville, Kentucky, contributed.
+Associated Press writers George Walker IV in Selmer, Tennessee; John Seewer in Toledo, Ohio; Jeff Martin in Atlanta; Adrian Sainz in Memphis, Tennessee; Jonathan Mattise in Nashville, Tennessee, Seth Borenstein in Washington; Bruce Schreiner in Shelbyville, Kentucky; and Sophia Tareen in Chicago, contributed.

 Credit: AP